robertgregorywest/nuget-deployment-demo/README.md

 # NuGetDeploymentDemo
-A demonstration of continuous deployment using Azure DevOps and GitVersion
+A demonstration of continuous deployment using Azure DevOps and GitVersion.